So this was what her pleading and begging, her answer to everything had amounted to.

 She felt useless.
 And seeing her father in this state only made her feel worse.
 She wished she could do something, wished that there was something more that would help the situation.
 That she could bring her mother back or end this war, but those were impossible tasks!
 Deep down, she knew there was nothing that hadn't already been tried.
 Even if she did have another spark of an idea, no one here would listen to her anyway.
 Her own father barely listened, it was only after weeks of urging that he'd finally given in to her, it wouldn't be the same now.
 No one would look to her, or expect her to ever-

 Suddenly something pounded on the door, startling her and everyone else in the strained room.
 "It's him!" she shouted confidently, relief spreading through her chest.
 "It has to be!"
-There was no one else that they were expecting, no one that would ever venture out here during the war,which left only one possible conclusion.
+There was no one else that they were expecting, no one that would ever venture out here during the war, which left only one possible conclusion.
 Her heart leapt with nervous energy, for the possibility that someone else could do what she couldn't, that this would go better than her father thought it would.
-She didn't care what she'd read about this monster, if he could ease her father's mind and save her village then whatever he asked of them would be worth it.
+She didn't care what she'd read about this monster, if he could ease her father's suffering and save her country, this little village, then whatever he asked of them would be worth it.

 "Well, that was a bit of a letdown," they all jumped at the unknown voice, and turned quickly to see a man...no, creature really, sitting on the seat that was supposed to be her fathers.
 He gave a playful giggle as they stared, like something was funny but no one in the room jested with him.
 Everyone stood perfectly still, taking in the shocking sight of him.
 He looked like a man, well he had the body form of one: two arms, two legs, a head full of hair, two eyes, a nose, and a mouth.
 But his skin!
 His skin was a strange color, gold, slightly greenish even and seemed to sparkle as he moved.
 His nails were black, his teeth rotted.
 And his eyes, they reminded her of a lizards eyes.
 Cunning and shifty, like they could see straight through her.
 She found herself trying not to sneer at the strange man, if she could even call him that.
 This was what her begging and pleading had amounted to.
 She hoped looks were deceiving and it would be worth it.

-"We sent you a promise of gold," her father insisted, seeming to find his voice and stepping up to him.
+"We sent you a promise of gold," her father insisted, suddenly finding his voice and stepping up to him.

 Her?
 Her?!
 Was he pointing at her?!
 She couldn't tell because he had barely seemed to notice her, just like everyone else in the room.
 But from the way that her father was now looking at her, and the way Gaston had put his arm out in front of her told her that she wasn't mistaken.
 He was talking about her!

 "No!" her father said, less than convincingly.
 It was a strange feeling.
-No one had ever noticed her before, but now they all seemed to be staring at her.
+No one had ever noticed her in the room before, but now they all seemed to be staring at her.
 And the way some of them were looking at her made her sick.
 It was like she wasn't a woman or even a person any more, but collateral.
+It was the same look her father had before he'd urged her to marry Gaston!
 Some of them were actually considering this!
 Her heart was jumping erratically.
-Never had she thought that she'd ever think Gaston was a suitable husband, she'd grown up with him and just couldn't see him that way, and thinking about what she'd been told was to happen after they were married, what she needed to do with him to make sure their was an heir...it made her feel ill!
+Never had she thought that she'd ever think Gaston was a suitable husband, not for her, and thinking about what she'd been told was to happen after they were married, what she needed to do with him to make sure their was an heir...it made her feel ill!
 But compared to this man…well, surely Gaston wasn't the worst person she could be forced to marry.

 "The young lady is engaged…to me!"
-Gaston said in his normal dull monotone.
+Gaston defended just as proud and confident as ever.
 Apparently she hadn't been the only person thinking about her new potential marriage.
 He was just the only one possessive enough to say something.

 Rumpelstiltskin gave another childish giggle.
 "I wasn't asking if she was engaged!" he said moving around them, still paying her no attention.
 "I'm not looking for…love" he said, saying the word like he was disgusted by it and leaving her perfectly confused.
 If he didn't want her in that way, then what did he want her for?
 "I'm looking for a caretaker," he corrected, answering her question as if he could read her mind, "for my rather large estate."